Signity-Software-Solutions/job-search-demo/nextjs-frontend/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Getting Started
+## Getting Started with Project

-Installation
-Clone the repository and install dependencies:
+## To set up your project correctly:
+Verify Node.js and NPM Versions: if not install first install node in system environment Here the latest version of node and nvm for our project

 ## Node version
 v20.14.0